-Modern design with exceptional service; this is why you should stay at the Absalon Hotel in Copenhagen
+With Danish design, an amazing buffet breakfast & exceptional service, this is why you should stay at the Absalon Hotel, Copenhagen!

 Add in the fact that the hotel’s in one of the best locations in the city being just moments away from central station, the city centre and the Meatpacking district and you really can’t go wrong with staying here.